a professional-grade, high-nitrogen lawn feed that greens fast and feeds for weeks

 - Water it in.
 If no rain falls within a day, water the lawn so the granules break down and the food reaches the roots.

-Use Dr Forest Scottish Seaweed as a spring pick-me-up to help the grass root and shrug off stress, and Dr Forest Sulphate of Potash in autumn β once you stop feeding nitrogen β to toughen the lawn for winter.
-For a worn lawn on poor ground, Volcanic Rock Dust puts minerals back into the soil underneath.
+Use Dr Forest Scottish Seaweed as a spring pick-me-up to help the grass root and shrug off stress, and Dr Forest Sulphate of Potash in autumn — once you stop feeding nitrogen — to toughen the lawn for winter.
+For a worn lawn on poor ground, Granulated Volcanic Rock Dust puts minerals back into the soil underneath.

 Keep the bag closed and dry.
 The granules soak up damp and will clump together if left open.
 Store it somewhere cool and dry, out of reach of children and pets.
 Kept dry, it lasts for years.

-More on feeding through the year in our lawn care guide [BLOG LINK TO CONFIRM].
+More on feeding through the year in our high nitrogen lawn feed guide.

 why it works